DataFire/Integrations/integrations/generated/zoom_us/README.md

 #### Input
 * input `object`
-  * type `string` (values: past, live): The webinar type
+  * type `string` (values: past, pastOne, live): The webinar type
   * from **required** `string`: Start Date
   * to **required** `string`: End Date
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.

 #### Output
 * output
   * from `string`: Start date for this report
   * to `string`: End date for this report
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call.
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
   * webinars `array`: Array of webinar objects
     * items [WebinarMetric](#webinarmetric)